George Stanley

-Colonel George Francis Gillman Stanley (July 6, 1907 – September 13, 2002) was a Canadian author, soldier, historian at Mount Allison University, public servant, and designer of the Canadian Flag.
+Colonel George Francis Gillman Stanley (July 6, 1907 – September 13, 2002) was a Canadian author, soldier, historian at the Royal Military College of Canada and Mount Allison University, public servant, former Lieutenant-Governor of New Brunswick, and designer of the Canadian Flag.

 Early life and education

 George F. G. Stanley was born in Calgary, Alberta, in 1907 and received a BA from the University of Alberta in Edmonton.
 He studied at Keble College, University of Oxford, in 1929 as the Rhodes Scholar from Alberta, and held a Beit Fellowship in Imperial Studies and a Royal Society of Canada Scholarship.
 He earned a BA, MA, MLitt and DPhil.
 Always a keen athlete, he played for the Oxford University Ice Hockey Club, which won the Spengler Cup in 1931.
 At Oxford, he wrote his book, The Birth of Western Canada: A History of The Riel Rebellions, and began his lifelong work on Louis Riel.

 Academic career

 Beginnings

 Stanley returned to Canada in 1936 and was appointed a professor of history at Mount Allison University in New Brunswick.
 He joined the military upon arriving there and qualified as a lieutenant in the New Brunswick Rangers.
 He served as an infantry training officer in Fredericton and then proceeded overseas during World War II as historian (rising to Deputy-Director) in the Historical Section at Canadian Army Headquarters in London, England; he was also responsible for administering the War Artist Program, whose staff included Bruno Bobak, Molly Lamb Bobak, Alex Colville, Charles Comfort, Lawren P. Harris and Will Ogilvie.
-Stanley was discharged as a Lieutenant-Colonel in 1947.
+Stanley was discharged as a lieutenant-colonel in 1947.
 He then taught at the University of British Columbia, holding the first chair in Canadian history in Canada.
 He came out of military retirement in 1948 to help fight floods in the Fraser Valley and was on the Reserve of Officers until 1967.
 He was awarded a Guggenheim Fellowship (1949) to do research into the history of Canadian government policy in dealing with Aboriginal people.

 In 1949, Stanley began teaching at the Royal Military College of Canada (RMC) in Kingston, Ontario, where he remained for twenty years.
 At RMC, he became head of the History Department, served as the first Dean of Arts for seven years (1962–1969), and began building a faculty in the humanities and social sciences.
-He taught the first undergraduate course in military history ever given in Canada and wrote a textbook, entitled Canada's Soldiers, 1604-1954: The Military History of An Unmilitary People (1954), which became required reading for every service person for three decades.
+He taught the first undergraduate course in military history ever given in Canada and wrote a textbook, entitled Canada's Soldiers, 1604–1954: The Military History of An Unmilitary People (1954), which became required reading for every service person for three decades.
 His students included John de Chastelain, Jack Granatstein, and Desmond Morton.
-Thanks in part to Stanley's efforts as RMC Dean of Arts, the Royal Military College of Canada Pipes and drums were equipped in 1965 with most of their highland kit, including the Mackenzie tartan (RMC was established in 1876 when Alexander Mackenzie was prime minister).
+Thanks in part to Stanley's efforts as RMC Dean of Arts, the Royal Military College of Canada Pipes and Drums were equipped in 1965 with most of their highland kit, including the Mackenzie tartan (RMC was established in 1876 when Alexander Mackenzie was prime minister).